 If the consumer of NWDAF service doesn't provide the target DNN, S-NSSAI (these parameters are optional for NWDAF service defined in TS 23.288 [5]), and the event targets a unique UE identified by its SUPI, the NWDAF gets the list of all PDU Session for that SUPI via Nudm_UECM_Get_Request and then determine which (DNN, S-NSSAI) it will consider.

-If the consumer of NWDAF service doesn't provide the target DNN, S-NSSAI (these parameters are optional for NWDAF service defined in TS 23.288 [5]), but provides the application server IP address/FQDN, and the event targets a unique UE identified by its SUPI or any UE, the NWDAF obtain the target DNAI from 5GC by the mapping table between Application IP range/address and DNAI as described in clause 8.7 conclusion of TR 23.700-48 [10].
-After obtaining DNAI from the NEF by providing AS IP/IP range and/or FQDN, the NWDAF uses the DNAI to trigger the SMFs discovery in NRF for single UE or any UE.
+If the consumer of NWDAF service doesn't provide the target DNN, S-NSSAI (these parameters are optional for NWDAF service defined in TS 23.288 [5]), but provides the application server IP address/FQDN, and the event targets a unique UE identified by its SUPI or any UE, the NWDAF may

-Editor's note: how to support following case is FFS: the case where the consumer of NWDAF service doesn't provide the target DNN, S-NSSAI, but provides the application server IP address/FQDN.
+(when the NWDAF request targets a single UE) get from UDM all SMF(s) that serve the target UE, and then send to each of these SMF the request to subscribe to the UPF event related with the application server IP address/FQDN providing the SUPI and also the corresponding DNAI.
+If the DNAI is not supported by the SMF serving the PDU Session, this SMF waits for an I-SMF that supports this DNAI to serve the PDU Session to forward the per UE subscription to that I-SMF.
+The I-SMF may then forward the subscription to the relevant UPF(s)

+(when the NWDAF request targets Any UE) use the DNAI to use the NRF discovery of all SMF(s) that support this DNAI and then send to each of them the request to subscribe to the UPF event related with the application server IP address/FQDN.

+The NWDAF uses application server IP address/FQDN to obtain the corresponding DNAI from NEF/UDR.
+The NEF/UDR uses a mapping table between application server IP address/FQDN and DNAI.
+The procedure is described in clause 8.7 conclusion of TR 23.700-48.